 This contribution proposed new text for clause 7.2 to give scenario for hybrid location identification in complex environments USN applications.
 It was agreed as proposed.

-The revised text of H.USN-ALI is contained in TD-33.
+The revised text of F.USN-ALI is contained in TD-33.

 Other issues